markomanninen/hyml/doc/minimal.rst

 Process components with unquote syntax (~)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Any element (tag name, tag attribute and value, tag content) can be generated instead of hardcoded to the expression.
+Any component (tag name, tag attribute / value, and tag content) can be
+generated instead of hardcoded to the expression.

 Tag name
 ^^^^^^^^